Metatarsalgia Treatment in Singapore

 Metatarsalgia is a condition that affects the metatarsals, which are the bones that connect the ankle bones to the toes.
-It is a common condition characterised by pain and inflammation.
-This condition develops when you participate in physical activities that involve running and jumping constantly.
+It is a common condition characterised by pain and inflammation and develops when you constantly participate in physical activities involving running and jumping.
 It could also form due to foot deformities or unsupported footwear.
 Although metatarsalgia may not be serious, it may still cause discomfort.
-However, some remedies can often help relieve symptoms and prevent major foot issues.
+However, some treatments and remedies can often help manage and relieve symptoms, preventing major foot issues.

 Symptoms of Metatarsalgia